AkaHitsuji/FileParserScript/README.md

 # FileParserScript
-File Parser that will take in a directory and search through all files in that directory for the provided keyword
+File Parser that will take in a directory and search through all files in that directory for the provided keyword.
+This project uses Express for the script and Mocha for tests.

 # Usage Instructions
 - Clone this project onto your machine.